ultravideo/uvgComm/README.md

 Install Qt, Qt multimedia and QtCreator.
 Make sure Opus, Speex DSP, OpenMP and Crypto++ are installed.
 Compile and install [OpenHEVC](https://github.com/OpenHEVC/openHEVC), [Kvazaar](https://github.com/ultravideo/kvazaar) and [uvgRTP](https://github.com/ultravideo/uvgRTP).

+**Ubuntu**

-On Ubuntu, the necessary packets are `qt5-default qtdeclarative5-dev libqt5svg5-dev qtmultimedia5-dev qtcreator libopus-dev libspeexdsp-dev libomp-dev libcrypto++-dev`.
+On Ubuntu, the necessary qt packets are `qt5-default qtdeclarative5-dev libqt5svg5-dev qtmultimedia5-dev libqt5multimedia5-plugins libqt5multimediawidgets5`.

+Next, install `qtcreator`.

+The following Kvazzup dependencies are available as packages: `libopus-dev libspeexdsp-dev libomp-dev libcrypto++-dev`.
+For the OpenHEVC, Kvazaar and uvgRTP, if they are not available, you will have to clone the Github repositories and compile them according to their respective instructions.

+Note: We have not been able to get the changing of the camera formats, resolutions or frame rates to work on Linux.
+It is possible that we didn't have all the necessary packets installed or that there is some sort of bug in qt multimedia/multimediawidgets on Ubuntu.
+Any information on this would be greatly appreciated.

 ### MinGW